RTIInternational/biocloud_docker_tools/cellranger_extract_rename/v1.0/README.md

 | ./ | possorted_genome_bam.bam.bai | Index file associated with the BAM file. | https://www.10xgenomics.com/support/software/cell-ranger/analysis/outputs/cr-outputs-bam |
 | ./ | filtered_feature_bc_matrix.h5 | Filtered feature-barcode matrices describing the number of UMIs associated with a feature and a barcode. | https://www.10xgenomics.com/support/software/cell-ranger/analysis/outputs/cr-outputs-h5-matrices |

 Each of these files are copied to an output directory and prepended with a "linker" for a given sample.
-Additionally, the 'outs.zip' file is copied to this directory and also prepended with this linker.
-Given the example linker `RMIP_001_002_A_001_A`, this can be separated into different components, delimited by `_`.
+Additionally, the given ZIP file is copied to this directory and also prepended with this linker.
+Given the example linker `RMIP_001_002_A_003_B`, this can be separated into different components, delimited by `_`.
 Details on the linker and its format are below.

 | Name | Component | Description |
 | -- | -- | -- |